Vertex-Tech-Devs/e-commerce-bruja/README.md

 - If you need to add libraries, please consult with the team first.

 ## 📬 Contact
-For questions or support, contact Juan Espeche.
+For questions or support, please contact the project maintainer or team.